 The way that we plan and pay for bus journeys is changing.
 Gone are the days of flicking through printed timetables, standing at the bus stop in the hope that your bus is around the corner, or fumbling around for some loose change.

-Bus operators have been embracing the technology now available, and in particular how we can make use of smart phone apps to gain access to public transport is a user friendly and convenient way.
+Bus operators have been embracing the technology now available, and in particular how we can make use of smartphone apps to gain access to public transport in a user friendly and convenient way.

 The best apps to use will depend upon the bus operators serving your local area or route.
 At the foot of this page we have provided links to the Arriva and First bus apps, however, here are a few of the common features both provide access to: